A journey through the evolution of the most spectacular wind turbines designs in the world

 Wind Turbine 1888 by Charles Brush

-Charles F. Brush’s 60 foot, the 80,000-pound turbine that supplied 12kW of power to 350 incandescent lights, 2 arc lights, and a number of motors at his home for 20 years.
-It today is believed to be the first automatically operating wind turbine for electricity generation and was built in the winter of 1887 – 1888 in his backyard.
+Charles F. Brush's 60 foot, the 80,000-pound turbine that supplied 12kW of power to 350 incandescent lights, 2 arc lights, and a number of motors at his home for 20 years.
+It today is believed to be the first automatically operating wind turbine for electricity generation and was built in the winter of 1887 - 1888 in his backyard and is without a doubt one of the first outstanding wind turbines designs created.
 Its rotor was 17 meters in diameter.
 The large rectangular shape to the left of the rotor is the vane, used to move the blades into the wind.
 The Dynamo turned 50 times for every revolution of the blades and charged a dozen batteries each with 34 cells.
 For scale, note gardener pushing lawnmower underneath and to the right of the turbine.

 Around 1940 in the US, it was announced that ‘Plans were being made to harness mankind’s oldest and cheapest source of power for the industry by means of huge aerogenerators’.

 Further, it went that ‘The next few years might see a great change in the landscape of our country.
 In certain strategic areas which promise a constant, strong wind such as in mountain passes, will grow strange structures resembling the Martian machines of H. G. Wells.
 But these will be instruments of construction, rather than destruction.
 These are tall steel towers to which supporting propeller fans are being assembled to convert wind energy into electrical power’.

 Little did they know how far the pressure of moving away from generating power by means of burning fossil fuels will bring us into the new millennium?